 The way that Kodi stores and manages cache files can have a big impact on streaming video quality and performance.
 If you have a small cache file and an unstable internet connection, you’ll definitely run into buffering issues when you try to watch streaming video.

-On the other hand, an overly big cache file can also cause issues.
+On the other hand, an overly big cache file can also cause issues and result in Kodi not working properly.
 If your cache file grows too large for your device to handle, you’ll experience sudden crashes and other erratic problems.

 By default, Kodi only stores 60MB of cache.
 If you have system resources to spare, you can drastically improve video performance by increasing your cache file size.